 We do enjoy serving coffee after Sunday services, but other drinks are available too.
 Our rest rooms are family-friendly and the three rest rooms on the main floor are fully accessible.

 What can you expect on a Sunday here at Christ United Presbyterian?
 Expect a true, loving, imperfect community.
 We really make a commitment to love each other and the world around us.
 Expect a traditional service, with surprises.
 We like to integrate youth and children’s participation into our worship.
 Our Sunday School takes place on Sunday evenings so families are better accommodated.
 Our youth group travels to Christian service sites every summer, or attends the national Presbyterian youth gathering called the Triennium, every three years.
-The youth group meets on Wednesday evenings.
+The youth group meets the first and third Sunday evenings of each month.

 Our pastor situation is also unusual – in a good way.
 I am a Lutheran minister, ordained in 1984.
 My husband, Leo Combs-Lay, is also a minister and we share the preaching duties here at Christ United Presbyterian Church.
 We welcome you.